sebastianhutter/godot-4-ci-cd-test/README.md

 The repository contains three different workflows

 - PR: The PR workflow is executed on pull request and runs gdunit4 tests
-- Main: The Main workflow is executed on changes to main and compiles the game and adds them as a pre-release
+- Main: The Main workflow is executed on changes to main and compiles the games and adds the build artifacts to the job execution
-- Release: The release workflow is executed when a new release is created, it builds and releases the game and sends it to itch.io!
+- Release: The release workflow is executed when a new tag is created

 ### Environment and Secrets